 In most of the eastern and midwest regions of the United States, rainfall is abundant throughout the year and plants thrive with water from this natural source.
 Not so in most of California, where dry summers require supplemental water for plants and lawns.
 Enter drip irrigation.

 Each plant has different water requirements, and this variation is accounted for by installing the appropriate size emitter or emitters to the plant…there are half, one and two gallon per hour emitters, and even larger ones for trees and mature shrubs.
+The emitters are pressure compensating, and the manufacturers recommend that the same brand and model of emitter be used throughout a single drip line.
 The length of time the drip system is run depends on climate, season and the maturity of the garden.
 When the garden is first installed and the plants are babies, shallow frequent watering is appropriate.
 Once the plants begin to mature and the root systems start to develop, a deeper less frequent irrigation is beneficial, driving the roots down, but allowing the plant to dry out in-between watering.

 Drip irrigation is an efficient, water-wise, low maintenance and economical water delivery system to plant material.